Healthcare & Health Insurance in Philippines

 Are healthcare and health insurance expensive in Philippines?

 "I have not had to use my insurance here because the cost of care has been so inexpensive.
-I had to get an MRI which cost me less than 200 USD," explained one digital nomad living in Angeles City, Philippines.
+I had to get an MRI which cost me less than 200 USD," said one member in Angeles City.

 "We do not have health insurance, except for PhilHealth through my husband's work.
 It pays for hospital stays, but there are a lot of out-of-pocket costs.
 However, these are not high - we are fortunate in that we have not needed any kind of major medical treatments.
 Something like advanced-stage cancer would have to be handled in Manila and would cost us in the realm of USD 5000 - 10,000, I'd estimate.
 Primary health care, like bandaging of wounds, bronchitis, and the like is free to all comers," explained one expat in Bontoc.